Christine Moore Shimmy Yogini

 A candle

-To reserve your spot, register by submitting payment to;
+To reserve your spot, register below or by submitting payment to;

 Paypal account: csymore@aol.com